 Injections for work-related cervical or neck injury are a treatment option covered by Wisconsin workers compensation benefits.

-Employees with workers comp low back pain are often treated with spinal injections for both treatment and diagnostic purposes.
-These injections usually use a mixture of an anesthetic and some type of cortisone preparation.
+Spinal injections are used for treatment and diagnostic purposes.
+Injections are usually a mixture of an anesthetic and some type of cortisone preparation.
 The anesthetic is a medication that numbs the area where it is injected.
-If the injection takes away pain immediately, this is an important indicator suggesting the source of the pain.
-The cortisone decreases inflammation and can reduce the pain from an inflamed nerve or joint for a prolonged period of time.
+If the injection takes away the pain immediately, this suggests the injected area is the source of pain.
+The cortisone decreases inflammation and can reduce the pain from an inflamed nerve or joint for a period of time.

 Some injections may require the use of a fluoroscope.
 A fluoroscope is a special type of X-ray that allows the doctor to see an X-ray picture continuously on a TV screen and guide the needle into the correct place.

 Epidural Steroid Injection: Neck pain or pain that spreads down the arm may require treatment with an epidural steroid injection (ESI).
 In an ESI, the medication mixture is injected into the epidural space around the nerve roots.
 Generally, an ESI is given only when other nonoperative treatments aren't working.
 ESIs are not always successful and may only provide temporary relief.

 Selective Nerve Root Injection: Another injection places steroid medication around a specific inflamed nerve root, a selective nerve root injection.
 The fluoroscope is used and the nerve root is then bathed with the medication.
 Some doctors believe this procedure gets more medication to the painful spot.
 Selective nerve root injection can also help surgeons decide on the correct surgery.